 - abnormal twin (recipient/acardiac twin): larger, amorphous, non-viable

 The acardiac twin is haemodynamically disadvantaged receiving deoxygenated blood from donor twin which then supplies iliac arteries first.
-This will result in more perfusion compromise in upper part of the body so atrophy of the heart and dependent organs (brain) are more pronounced.
-Eventually, characteristic set of anomalies including acardia and acephalus develop.
+This will result in more perfusion compromise in the upper part of the body so atrophy of the heart and dependent organs (brain) are more pronounced.
+Eventually, a characteristic set of anomalies including acardia and acephalus develop.

 - shows one morphologically normal and one abnormal twin, with the latter being seen morphologically abnormal without a heartbeat